 So this is your challenge this week: Any time you’re exhausted in any relationship, whether it’s with your partner, family member or friend, ask yourself: “Whose part am I trying to play here?” and notice if you’re completely in someone else’s part trying to be in their role or trying to be the director, or are you fully in your own role, your own part?
 If you’re not then that’s the challenge to notice and then bring all of your energy back completely to your own role your own part.
 100% of your energy is now yours to live your life and to play your part to the very best of your ability.
 And that’s what will make you feel satisfied and energised and it’s what will create really healthy, happy relationships.

 So that’s the challenge for you.
-If you found this video useful and you feel like others would too, please share this with them, subscribe to the YouTube channel and sign up in the boxes above for the FREE 7-day Relationship Challenge.
+If you found this video useful and you feel like others would too, please share this with them, subscribe to the YouTube channel.